 My sisters had this incredibly bad cough when they were in middle school.
 Their pediatrician wasn’t sure what was happening and referred them to a tropical disease specialist, who immediately recognized the cough as whooping cough(pertussis) and was able to advise on treatment and management.

-The pediatrician was competent enough to recognize his own weaknesses, and refer my sisters to a useful specialist.
+The pediatrician was competent enough to recognize his own weaknesses, and refer my sisters to a useful specialist(it really turned out to be more of an age issue, where the younger pediatrician hadn’t recognized the cough due to lack of exposure).

 My first neurologist, Dr. Mazzoni, was able to diagnose me with conversion disorder(the appropriate name at the time), but admitted that there wasn’t a whole lot to be done treatment-wise since there wasn’t much of anything proven to help manage FND.